gerbera/gerbera/doc/scripting.rst

         A virtual object that is either a copy of or a reference to 'orig'
     :param string containerId:
         A string, containing the container id as optained from ``addContainerTree``.
+    :param string rootPath:
+        A string, containing the start point of the autoscan directory.
     :returns: object id for use as result of the import function.